There are a lot more Star Wars movies on the way. Today we're going to look at every upcoming movie confirmed and in development.

 Boba Fett Movie

 Boba Fett is tremendously popular among fans, almost in spite of his small on-screen role in the original trilogy.
 As such, Lucasfilm has long toyed with the idea of producing a Boba Fett spinoff.
 They signed up Josh Trank as director back in 2014, but he left the project around the release of Fantastic Four.
-It’s been in limbo ever since, although in summer there were rumors Lucasfilm was attempting to breathe life into it once again.
-That was apparently confirmed in December, with reports the film has a working title of “Tin Can”.
+It's been in limbo ever since, although in summer there were rumors Lucasfilm was attempting to breathe life into it once again.
+That was apparently confirmed in December, with reports the film has a working title of "Tin Can".
+In May 2018, it was reported James Mangold was attached to direct Boba Fett, though that wasn't confirmed by Lucasfilm.

 Sources have indicated the film has a working title of "Joshua Tree".
 Fans of U2 will recognize this as the name of a much-loved album, whose cover features Zabriskie Point in Southern California’s Death Valley.
 That location was used by Lucas to film scenes set in Tatooine in A New Hope, leading fans to expect that the film will be set during Kenobi's self-imposed exile to Tatooine.